FACN7/interview-prep/exercises/brackets-check/README.md

 Write a function that takes in a string containing different types of brackets.
 Eg: `'({[]})'`

-Your function should check whether the brackets open and close in a valid order, and return true or false.
+Your function should check whether the brackets open and close in a valid order, and return `true` or `false`.
 Eg:

 ```javascript
 bracketsCheck('()') // returns true